stfc/PSyclone/doc/user_guide/dynamo0p3.rst

-6) Kernels must be written to operate on a single DoF, such that field values at the same dof location/index can be provided to the Kernel within a loop over the DoFs of given fields.
+6) Kernels must be written to operate on a single DoF, such that field values at the same dof location/index can be provided to the Kernel within a loop over the DoFs of the function space of the field that is being updated.

 .. _lfric-api-kernel-metadata: